 On 18th August 2019 Wave Shift is first up in the new season South Asia PhoNographic Mornings as part of the soundscape project Each Morning of the Worldproduced by Stéphane Marin in France.
 All tracks and the album are available on Bandcamp, and all donations go to the World Forum for Acoustic Ecology (WFAE).

-Many thanks indeed to Stéphane for inviting me to contribute the track and also the visual artwork for the album cover/track.
-I also recorded the voice intro and outro for the season’s radio broadcasts each week.
+Many thanks indeed to Stéphane for inviting me to contribute the track, record the the voice intro and outro for the season’s radio broadcasts each week, and the album artwork.

 A Sura Medura exhibition is running from 21st April to 19th May 2017 at The Briggait in Glasgow.
 The exhibition includes a range of work by artists who have been artist-in-residence at Sura Medura in Sri Lanka.

 Wave Shift, a new work made in collaboration with artist and illustrator Natasha Russell, is premiered as part of the Sura Medura exhibition.
 Read more about Wave Shift

 Wave Shift was originally an experimental audiovisual collaboration with artist and illustrator Natasha Russell in response to the ideas and situations we encountered on the UZ Arts Sura Medura Residency in Sri Lanka.
 Natasha and I were in residence from October – December 2016, along with Sumit Sarkar and other visiting artists.
 Following the installation I re-worked Wave Shiftinto a stand alone composition.

 During our post-residency collaboration, Natasha and I were interested in the way an understanding of the experience of a place shifts over time, between people, even at the drop of a hat.
 We decided to weave decaying memories, slippery facts and shifting folklores through sound and print to form a portable set that melts place and atmosphere into an imaginary landscape.